Datasets from Youngjun’s research group

-To foster work in areas: Psychophysiology, Machine learning, Affective computing, Brain-Machine Interfaces and Thermal Imaging,
+To foster work in areas: Computational Physiology, Machine Learning for Psychophysiology and Healthcare, Affective computing, Brain-Machine Interfaces and Thermal Imaging,

 we open our collected datasets to research communities.

 Please contact us ( youngjun[dot]cho[at]ucl[dot]ac[dot]uk ) to get permission and password of each dataset.
-Please send us a separate email for each dataset you want to use with the following information
+Please send us a separate email for each dataset you want to use with the following information.
+Just copy and paste the below and add your answers.

 * Title: [“Dataset name”] Database Request